• Skip to primary navigation

 Instructions

-• Measure 2 tablespoons olive oil into the pan, and add the Brussels sprouts, and the remaining salt and pepper.
+• Measure the remaining 1 tablespoon of olive oil into the skillet, and add the Brussels sprouts, and the remaining salt and pepper.
 Toss to coat, and flip all the sprouts over so that their flat sides are in contact with the pan.
 They might not all fit, but do this with as many of the sprouts as possible.
 Cook over medium heat without moving them for 8 minutes.
 They should be well-seared.

-• Add the garlic paste, reserved caramelized onions, and balsamic vinegar.
+• Add the balsamic vinegar.
 Toss well to coat, and add additional olive oil if the pan is completely dry.
-Cook on the stovetop over medium heat for a few minutes before sliding the skillet into the oven.
+Add the onions back to the pan, and cook over medium heat for another 8 - 12 minutes, or until the Brussels sprouts are tender.
+Sprinkle with celery salt, kosher salt and black pepper to taste.

 Low-carb, keto-friendly balsamic roasted Brussels sprouts and onions with fried eggs for the win.
 Perfect vegetarian, healthy dinner that's also a great comfort meal on chilly nights. #BalsamicRoastedBrusselsSprouts #RoastedBrusselsSprouts #BrusselsSprouts #LowCarb #BestLowCarbRecipes #HealthyRecipe #VegetarianDinner #wimpyvegetarian